 Sample Format for Partnerships

-Partner Type Partner Partner Commitments

-(environmental, job Organization (only include

-Partner readiness, Mission commitments stated in

-and community, the attached Partnership
+Partner and Contact Partner Type (environmental, job readiness, community, employer) Partner Organization Mission Partner Commitments (only include commitments stated in the attached Partnership Letters)

-Contact employer) Letters)

 A. Collaboration with Environmental Entities

 Provide information on any specific efforts made to collaborate with organizations that are preforming environmental work, including, but not limited to, non-lead coalition members and Brownfields Multipurpose, Assessment, Revolving Loan Fund, and Cleanup Grant recipients in your community.